AAAAAAidan/Simple-Library/README.md

 * Spring Security has been implemented and the application has functioning signup and login pages.
 Only registered users can access the /account URL directory.
 Only users with "ROLE_ADMIN" authentication can access /files and /admin URL directories.
 See [SecurityConfiguration.java](https://github.com/AAAAAAidan/Simple-Library/blob/main/src/main/java/org/simplelibrary/config/SecurityConfiguration.java).

 * Any resource accessed that results in an error—whether page not found, no permission granted, or anything else—will be mapped to the associated error page by [AppErrorController.java](https://github.com/AAAAAAidan/Simple-Library/blob/main/src/main/java/org/simplelibrary/controller/AppErrorController.java).
-All error pages can be found in [src/main/resources/templates/errors](https://github.com/AAAAAAidan/Simple-Library/tree/main/src/main/resources/templates/errors).
+Error pages can be found in [src/main/resources/templates/errors](https://github.com/AAAAAAidan/Simple-Library/tree/main/src/main/resources/templates/errors).

 * The biggest challenges came with Spring Security and file uploading due to the relative complexity of their configuration.
 Additionally, problems arose when trying to download files from the [Google Books API](https://developers.google.com/books/docs/v1/reference/volumes/list) due to its CAPTCHA protection, so the switch to the [Gutenberg API](https://gutendex.com/) was made.
 Problems continue to arise in making the application look decent on mobile.